 It’s no surprise that the Vancouver meal kit scene (sometimes referred to as subscription box) offers a bevy of delicious options given the hunger for convenient, healthy eating dinner solutions found on Canada’s West Coast.

-If you want an in-depth look at the most popular meal kit companies in Canada, check out our Hello Fresh Review, Chef’s Plate Review, and Goodfood Review or simply refer to best meal kits in Canada page detailing what we look for in a meal kit service.
+If you want an in-depth look at the most popular meal kit companies in Canada, check out our Hello Fresh review, Chef’s Plate review, and GoodFood review, or simply refer to the best meal kits in Canada page detailing what we look for in a meal kit service.

 While there is obviously a wide variety of meals available, the vast majority of the recipes that we’ve tried have been very healthy.
 The fresh ingredients make the meals nutritious, and while there is sometimes a too-heavy reliance on adding oil to meals, the overall calorie total comes in between 500-900 per serving.

 Global Canadian Meal Kit Companies Servicing British Columbia

 As the largest meal kit company in the world, HelloFresh works with local farmers and suppliers on several continents, to help consumers bypass the grocery store and get food “from field to table” as quickly as possible.
 This commitment to delicious freshness and high-quality ingredients recently nabbed them the top spot in a recent survey of American meal kit companies done by USA Today.
 This is noteworthy given the extremely competitive nature of the American meal kit scene.